thejsj/datda/README.md

 # mtr

-Import MongoDB database and tables into RethinkDB.
+Import MongoDB database into RethinkDB.
 Import RethinkDB databases into MongoDB.

-This module helps you easily import databases to/from MongoDB to RethinkDB.
+This module helps you easily import MongoDB database into RethinkDB and back.
 The implementation is very simple. mtr merely gets all the collecitons/tables in your database and gets all the documents/rows in that collectiont/table and inserts them into the other database.
+The beauty of JSON document stores.

 ## Install

 To use the CLI:
 ```
-npm install -g motore
+npm install -g mtr
 ```

 To use in your node app:
 ```
-npm install motore
+npm install mtr
 ```

 ## API